mtumilowicz/terraform-basics-modules-workshop/README.md

     you run terraform apply)
       * increases security
   * make sure only terraform administrators have access to s3 bucket where the state resides
+* In Terraform, race conditions occur when two people are trying to access the same state file at the same time, such as when one is performing a terraform apply and another is performing terraform destroy
+    * If this happens, your state file can become out of sync with what’s actually deployed, resulting in what is known as a corrupted state
+    * Using a remote backend end
+      with a state lock prevents this from happening
+ Store sensitive information securely
+    * In the unlikely event that two people try to deploy against the same remote backend at the same time, only one user will be able to acquire the state lock—the other will fail.

 ## workspaces
   * when you create a new workspace, you start with empty state